 Skip to Content

-Updated for 2022
+Updated for 2025

 Los Angeles is hosting many special events in honor of Día de los Muertos, also known as Day of the Dead.
-While customs may vary, traditionally family and friends focus on the memories of deceased loved ones.
+While customs may vary, traditionally, family and friends focus on the memories of deceased loved ones.

-Families may construct Día de Los Muertos altars to honor their loved ones and ancestors who have passed away.
+Families may construct Día de los Muertos altars to honor their loved ones and ancestors who have passed away.
 These altars can be adorned with bright flowers, photos, candles, and meaningful objects.

-Grand Park’s Downtown Día de los Muertos
+26th Annual Día de los Muertos

 200 N. Grand Ave., Los Angeles, CA 90012